FAS CC | Home | 2026 season: fixtures; averages | All seasons | Records | Grounds | Club | Contact

 Report by Daniel Mortlock:

-Cricket, it has often been said, is a batsman's game - and that (at least in an FAS context) was never truer than today at Blockley.
-On a dry deck, surrounded by a rock-hard outfield, FAS and the Bunnies (enhanced by a mysteriously-acquired pro) combined to score 577 runs (the highest ever in an FAS game) in just 67 overs - that's 8.6 runs an over all day long.
+Cricket, it has often been said, is a batsman's game - and that, at least in an FAS context, was never truer than today at Blockley.
+On a dry deck, surrounded by a rock-hard outfield, FAS and the Bunnies combined to score 577 runs (the most ever in an FAS game) in just 67 overs - that's 8.6 runs an over all day long.
+(Who'd be a bowler?)

-It all started with one of the best ever FAS partnerships, as Sasha Barras (122 off 80 balls) and Tom "Devon" Reynolds (142 off 88 balls) put on 229 runs for the opening wicket.
-It's probably not an all-time club record, but it's the highest partnership on record and meant that we surely weren't going to lose.
-Hal Dare (26* off 18 balls) and Johnny Nicol (4* off 4 balls) then turned it "up to eleven", allowing us to declare on a surely demoralising 299/2.
+It all started with FAS openers Sasha Barras (122 off 80 balls) and Tom "Devon" Reynolds (142 off 88 balls) putting on an incredible 230 runs in just 25.3 overs for the first wicket.
+This was the highest partnership ever for FAS and also one of the fastest.
+Hal Dare (26* off 18 balls) and Johnny Nicol (4* off 4 balls) then "turned it up to eleven", allowing us to declare on an awesome 299/2 (our second highest total).
+Even if the docile pitch meant it would be make it difficult to win, our huge total (and the fact the Bunnies would have significantly less than 40 overs for their nominal chase) meant we surely couldn't lose?